Million Layer Whey Biscuits–A Way to Use Leftover Yogurt Whey

 Key Ingredients & Substitutions

-• If you prefer a sturdier rise, swap half for shortening.
+• BUTTER: Enhances flavor; for a sturdier rise, swap half for shortening.

 Step-by-Step Instructions for Making Whey Biscuits